Hidden Gems & Places To See In Bosnia And Herzegovina

 Top Places In Bosnia And Herzegovina

-As promised, we have put together a list of top places to see in Bosnia and Herzegovina to make planning for your vacation this year a breeze.
 This list by no means encompasses all the things to do in Bosnia and Herzegovina, though we tried to cover a large range of activities and places all over the country.
-Without further ado, here they are:

-Sarajevo Bobsleigh Track
+1. Sarajevo Bobsleigh Track

-It garnered a lot of attention due to the nature, scenery, and multitude of events held around the track’s vicinity during the world games.
+It garnered a lot of attention due to the nature, scenery, and multitude of events held around the track’s vicinity during the World Games.
 Then, several years later, the track was able to be used for various things involving the World Cup competitions, and it seemed as if the investment in the track would pay long-lasting dividends.

 However, then, the Yugoslav Wars began in 1991, and, like a majority of the country, the track turned into a battlefield.
 The nature of the track being curved and inclined made it a prime vantage point in the battle, and it was destroyed over the course of several years.
 The entire system became blanketed in bullet holes.